'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 Democratic Republic of the Congo is set to hold long-awaited elections on Dec.
 23, despite a fire that has destroyed many of the voting machines and materials meant for the capital Kinshasa.

-A presidential adviser blamed the Thursday fire on criminals.
-Election officials said the materials will be replaced and the vote will continue on schedule.
+A presidential adviser blamed Thursday's fire on criminals.
+The head of the election commission said the equipment will be replaced by surplus materials in other parts of the country and the vote will continue on schedule.

-Despite concerns over the vote, Congo's outgoing President Joseph Kabila said earlier this week that the country will hold "perfect elections."
+Despite concerns over the vote, Congo's outgoing President Joseph Kabila said earlier this week that his country will hold "perfect elections."

 Kabila, who has held power for almost 18 years, is not allowed to run for a third consecutive term.
 But in an interview, he suggested he will not rule out running again in the future.

-For two days this week, Kabila took questions from NPR and other foreign journalists in a rare, wide-ranging encounter — first at the Kinshasa presidential palace and then at his private ranch.
+For two days this week, Kabila took questions from NPR and other foreign journalists in a rare, wide-ranging encounter — first at the presidential palace in Kinshasa and then at his private ranch.

-Although just an hour and a half's drive from Kinshasa, the rolling hills and serenity of the home and ranch feel far from all the pre-election noise in the capital.
+Although just an hour and a half's drive from Kinshasa, the rolling hills and serenity of the home and ranch feel far from all the pre-election hubbub in the capital.
 Kabila's country residence — nestled in a sprawling private park he established — is his preferred setting.

 A prolonged exit